Equity & Sustainability Event Toolkit

 Category 5: Reducing & Managing Waste

 Make sure your labeled waste bins have signage that is clear, understandable, and, preferably at eye-level.
-The recycling bins provided by the university area already labeled to collect bottles and cans, however, you may wish to create your own custom signage to ensure that attendees know that they can recycling other types of mixed recyclable materials.
+The recycling bins provided by the university are already labeled to collect bottles and cans, however, you may wish to create your own custom signage to ensure that attendees know that they can recycle other types of mixed recyclable materials that may be present at your event.

 You can use the Stop Waste signage maker tool to create signage that is customized for your event.